ealingcommoner/RiverPollutionNetwork/README.md

 In testing I have found a range of 350m, your experience may vary based on buildings and trees in the range and aerial placement.

 ## To do next
-- I have made a lot of changes to the remote sensor code and will upload this asap.
-- test sensors with a range of materials including mineral water and distilled water.
+- Test sensors with a range of materials including mineral water and distilled water.
 - Deploy to river.
 Ideally these will just be attached to a stake and hammered in.

 You could build a cluster model with a range of sensors (TDO, TDS and temperature) for the best possible range of readings.